Codebrahma/cbweb/posts/build-mobile-app-responsive-web-app/2017-02-08-Should-You-Build-A-Mobile-App-or-A-Responsive-Web-Ap.md

 description: >-
   Should You Build A Mobile App or A Responsive Web App
 author: Anand Narayan
+link: /build-mobile-app-responsive-web-app
 tags:
 - mobile app
 - product development
 - responsive app
 - web app
 ---

 > John walks into a mobile development shop and meets Jane, the sales person.